mosaic-design-system/docs/src/components/chip.md

       ## What is a Chip?

-      A **Chip** is a compact element that represent statuses, counts, selections, filters, or even trigger actions.
+      A **Chip** is a compact element used to represent statuses, counts, selections, filters, or even trigger actions.

       - - -